The boy who ate too much paracetamol and other fun facilitator stories:

 I will instead, reflect on another program some months later:

 It is a shame in this reflection not to be able to tell all about the students who exceeded expectations in nearly every assumption I had made of them.
 To tell of the connections, trusts, rumors, classic modern palace intrigue and drama, moments of joy, sadness, excitement, exhaustions shared and laughed about, all the anecdotes..
-The Sea Gypsies, cooking classes, Gibbons, beach day and bee stings, long bus rides and weak bladders, photo-journalism and the moment of beauty in the understandings expressed, understandings of complexities inherent in all we humans do, Muay Thai and classic Thai dancing, requests for wet-naps to clean the bottoms of designer flip-flops (Not all expectations were exceeded).
-It is a shame I don’t have the time or energy to share the moments of witnessing beautiful sunsets after the storms.
+The Sea Gypsies, cooking classes, Gibbons, beach day and bee stings, long bus rides and weak bladders, photo-journalism and the moment of beauty in the understandings expressed, understandings of complexities inherent in all we humans do, stories of Muay Thai and classic Thai dancing, requests for wet-naps to clean the bottoms of designer flip-flops (Not all expectations were exceeded).
+It is a shame I don’t have the time or energy to share the moments of witnessing beautiful sunsets after storms.
 I am not able to tell all those stories because this reflection is about the storm itself.
-It is a story that if it had varied in half a dozen critical ways would have erased the possibility of those stories happening..
+It is a story that had it varied in half a dozen critical ways would have erased the possibility of those stories happening..
 Ever happening.
 I don’t think I am being dramatic in that assessment.
 And because of that I feel sharing this story is important.
 The lessons I learned, if learned by someone else, could save lives.

 If those kids had died, any of them, it wouldn’t have mattered how much I had been pressured or how my concerns had been diminished, I would never have forgiven myself.

-A moment comes to mind now.
-The night before snorkel activity I expressed my concern and made it clear to the entire group that I was feeling some significant apprehension.
+The night before the storm, before the snorkel activity, I expressed my concern and made it clear to the entire group that I was feeling some significant apprehension.
 I said I was stressed about the next day.
 Eline gave the best response possible in that situation simply saying, “What can we do to help?”
 I responded, “Please be flexible in the plan.”
-I expected we would cancel the boat the next day and that would necessitate running our last-minute alternate activity; a visit to the turtle rehabilitation and aquarium.
+I expected we would cancel the boat the next day and that would necessitate running our last-minute, day-before formulated, alternate activity; a visit to the turtle rehabilitation and aquarium.
+I had expected the captain to refuse to sail.
+But I shouldn't have assumed it.
+So, instead of saying ‘Please be flexible in the plan’ I should have said, “Please support me in the opinion we should not go out.”
+I believe if I had said that the group, and therefore Omo, might have taken the situation more seriously, because I do believe everyone would have supported that opinion.
+But, I made a passive statement.
+A lesson learned; leadership does not come from passive statements.

-The next morning, day two of the program (snorkeling day) the sunshine had just broke through the clouds, just a bit, and the winds had died down from the night before.
-Boss, our logistics manager, confirmed with the boat company that we would be going out because the weather report had stated 17 knot winds.
-Perhaps we were all lulled into the ‘maybe everything will be okay’ ideology of Omo, or the ‘responsibility rests with us’ corporate mentality.
+The next morning (day two of the program; snorkeling day) a few rays of sunshine broke through the storm clouds and the winds died down to near calm from the night before.
+Boss, our logistics manager, confirmed with the boat company that we would be going out because the weather report had stated 'only 17 knot winds'.
+Perhaps we were all lulled into the ‘maybe everything will be okay’ ideology of Omo, or the ‘responsibility rests with us’ corporate mentality, or the 'follow chain of command' military mentality.
 Whatever the reason, we found ourselves at the pier an hour after breakfast.
 And so we stood there.
-Stood looking out to a mild but dark sea with a light chill breeze coming from partially cloudy skies laying over the horizon like a half-lidded sleeping dragon.
+Stood looking out to a mild but dark sea with a light chill breeze coming from partially cloudy skies.
+The clouds laying over the horizon like a half-lidded sleeping dragon.
 We stood there.
 A scuba instructor with over 4000 dives, a rescue certified Dive Master, and world record holding free-diver.
 Three people who had enough knowledge and experience between them to know going-out was a bad idea.
 It was a bad idea.
 And we did know.
 So, why did we go?
 Perhaps the uncertainty of how to handle the program due to the unprepared contingency plan?
 Perhaps the military style of the follow-commands company culture?
 Perhaps we really did think everything would be fine?
+The image that comes to mind is of a blue plastic boxed floating pier, cracked and broken in places, stretching out to the horizon while the snorkeling boat floated gently at the mooring, rocking back & forth with pleasant expectations.
+There was a breeze like on a summer day, leaves rustling, grasses gently bending.
+We stood there and we were fooled, and we were fools.
+Lesson learned; know what you know and admit it, don't be a fool to yourself.

 Had it not been for my beautiful & intelligent wife, there was a chance some of those children would have drowned.
-No, there was a high chance.
+No, not just a chance, a high chance.
 Had we been caught in that storm on that boat, some, many, of those children would have drowned.
 My wife advised me a second boat was needed and she took charge of arranging that.
 So, we continued on to Khao Yao Yai and luckily, after a few tense minutes of motoring up and down the coast looking for a protected cove, we found a reasonably safe anchor to unload the youth, educators, and facilitators.
 We walked to the restaurant, had lunch, watched the storm approach, and waited for the second boat.
-The rescue boat could not immediately reach us because of the storm so we focused on the activities for the students; a couple assumptions puzzles that are as follows:
+The rescue boat could not immediately reach us because of the storm so we focused on the activities for the students; played a couple assumptions puzzles that are as follows:

 Romeo and Juliet are lying dead in a puddle of water and broken glass.
 What happened?